 The duty of care owing by one spouse to the other during the marriage when exercising a unilateral power of management varies from state to state, but a breach of that duty can result in a cause of action for damages by the other spouse when the marriage terminates by reason of divorce or death.
 This issue is typically raised when one spouse makes a unilateral gift to a third party.
 Some states permit "reasonable" gifts, but others require "joinder" of both spouses.
 If the marriage terminates by reason of the first spouse's death, the personal representative may be the party bringing the cause of action against the surviving spouse or defending a cause of action brought by the surviving spouse.
-See Schoenblum, at 10-58.
+In Texas, it is, typically, a "fraud on the community" analysis.
+See